TutorialPaths/dt/README.md

 ## Notable Folders
 #### branding
-Branding, assets, company logos and stuff etc.
+Branding such as assets, images, etc.

 #### gl
 Global stuff.
 Currently contains the html for the common head, and the common style.scss.